iescobar1/research_s23/README.md

 The only problem left is to simplify repition or unnecesary logic.

 I would use *SymPy* SOPform() to format it into a easily parsable expression then string.
 Before I used to use Simplify from the sympy library but that did not prove benefical after 8 input expressions.
-Therefore no simplifications are technically done in the currently commited code
+Therefore no simplifications are technically done in the currently commited code.

 ### *Version 1* &nbsp;&nbsp;&nbsp;[SOP_iter1.py](SOP_analysis/SOP_iter1.py)